Harry Glover (rugby union)

 Harry Glover (born 31 December 1995) is an English rugby union player.
-He has represented the England national rugby sevens team and plays for Stade Francais.
+He has represented the England national rugby sevens team and the Great Britain national rugby sevens team and has also played for Stade Francais.

 Early and personal life

-London-born and educated at Rokeby School and Harrow School, Glover represented Middlesex from U14 level through to the U18 side.
+London-born, he was educated at Rokeby School and Harrow School.
+Glover represented Middlesex from U14 level through to the U18 side.
 He studied politics and economics at Newcastle University.
 His brother Will is also a rugby player who has represented England at Sevens rugby.
+He set up his own business with a friend during the Coronavirus pandemic in 2021, and the subsequent disbandment of the England sevens programme.

-Rugby career
+Club career

-He played more than 30 matches for England in the HSBC World Rugby Sevens Series and won two bronzes and a silver medal.
-He was then selected for the 2018 Rugby World Cup Sevens in San Francisco where England would lose in the final to New Zealand.
-He played again for England Sevens in the 2019-20 season.
+He started playing rugby for Rosslyn Park and spent time in the Wasps RFC academy.

 Glover joined US Carcassonne in 2021 to play in the Rugby Pro D2 league in France.
-In May 2021 he was announced as signing for Stade Français for the 2021-22 season to compete in the Top 14.
+In May 2021, he was announced as signing for Stade Français for the 2021-22 season to compete in the Top 14 and stayed for two seasons before switching back to international sevens rugby.

+International career

+He for England in the HSBC World Rugby Sevens Series, and finished as runner-up on four separate occasions.
+He was selected for the 2018 Rugby World Cup Sevens in San Francisco, where England reached the final but were defeated by New Zealand.
+He was a member of the England sevens squad that won a bronze medal at the 2018 Commonwealth Games on the Gold Coast, Queensland.

+He was named in the Great Britain rugby sevens team to compete at the delayed 2020 Olympic Games, held in Tokyo, Japan, in 2021.
+He was named in the England sevens squad to compete in rugby sevens at the 2022 Commonwealth Games in Birmingham.

+He played for GB Sevens in the SVNS series after the formation of the GB programme to run from 2023 onwards, replacing the separate England, Wales, and Scotland programmes.
+In May 2025, he was in the Dream Team of the Year for the 2024-25 SVNS.